thomaspmurphy/duca/README.md

-# Duca - Divine Comedy Reader
+# Duca

-A terminal-based application for reading and searching Dante's Divine Comedy, inspired by the kjv terminal Bible reader.
+A terminal application for reading and searching Dante's *Divine Comedy*, inspired by the [kjv Bible reader](https://github.com/layeh/kjv).
 Built with Rust and featuring both CLI and TUI interfaces.

 ## Features